bencebeky/metadata/draft-beky-httpbis-metadata.md

 An endpoint that supports METADATA frames SHOULD advertise that by sending SETTINGS_ENABLE_METADATA with value 1 on each connection.
 A value of 0 indicates that the endpoint does not support METADATA frames.
 A value other than 0 or 1 MUST not be sent.
+The initial value is 0.
 For HTTP/2, SETTINGS_ENABLE_METADATA MUST not be sent in any SETTINGS frame other than the first one.

 An endpoint MAY send METADATA frames before it learns that the peer supports them.
 For example, a proxy might chose to forward METADATA frames, or it might